Connecting Permutation Equivariant Neural Networks and Partition Diagrams: A Generalisation to Layer Functions that are Equivariant to a Product of Symmetric Groups

 and so, using the result of Theorem \ref{equivbasislpluskwithfeatures} together with (\ref{dimensionsubspace}), we see that the overall dimension of this $\Hom$-space is $\prod_{r = 1}^{m} d_{k_r}d_{l_r}\Bell(l_r + k_r, n_r)$.

-\subsection{An Example Recovering the Result of \cite{Hartford}}
+\subsection{An Example Recovering the Result of \citet{Hartford}}

-One immediate consequence of our work is that we can recover the result of \cite{Hartford} through our method and give an explanation that is grounded in the language of the partition algebras as to why their result holds.
+One immediate consequence of our work is that we can recover the result of \citet{Hartford} through our method and give an explanation as to why their result holds that is grounded in the language of the partition algebras.

 In effect, Hartford et al. obtain a standard matrix basis of the $\Hom$-space given in (\ref{genericHomspace}) for the case where $l_r = k_r = 1$ and $n_r \geq 2$ for all $r \in [m]$, that is, for